shubham27dec/shubham27dec/README.md

 - 👋 Hi, I’m Shubham
-- 👀 I primarily use python to code
+- 👀 I primarily use java to code
-- 🌱 I’m interested in working in the field of Natural Language Processing
+- 🌱 I’m interested in working in the field of Software Development
-- 💞️ I’m looking to collaborate on NLP projects using python
+- 💞️ I’m looking to collaborate on microservices using java
 - 📫 mail me at shubham27dec@gmail.com

 <!---